 The initial replacement rate for disabled workers is a worker's initial annual benefit amount measured as a percentage of the average of that worker's last five years of substantial earnings.
 Those past earnings are adjusted to account for growth in prices and reflect the purchasing power of earnings over time.

-Lifetime earnings are the present value of real (inflation-adjusted) earnings over a person's lifetime at age 65, including earnings above the taxable maximum.
-For someone who is single in all years, lifetime household earnings are the present value of inflation-adjusted earnings over a lifetime.
+Lifetime earnings are the present value of real (inflationadjusted) earnings over a person's lifetime at age 65, including earnings above the taxable maximum.
+To remove the effects of inflation, CBO used the GDP price index for all goods and services included in GDP.
+For someone who is single in all years, lifetime household earnings are the present value of real earnings over a lifetime.
 In any year in which a person is married, the measure of that person's earnings is the average of the couple's earnings, with adjustments to account for economies of scale in household consumption.
 CBO used lifetime earnings to estimate shares of earnings paid in taxes among cohorts, or groups of people born in the same decade.
 To examine differences across the distribution of earnings, CBO used lifetime household earnings to rank people in each cohort and sort them into quintiles, or fifths.

-Lifetime Social Security benefits include the present value of all Social Security benefits (except those received by young widows, young spouses, and children), net of income taxes that some recipients pay on their benefits.
+Lifetime Social Security benefits include the present value of all Social Security benefits (except those received by young widows, young spouses, and children), net of income taxes that some recipients pay on their benefits and are credited to the OASDI trust funds.
 (Those benefits received by young widows, young spouses, and children are excluded from this measure because of insufficient data for years before 1984.)